Back when I first heard about half ropes, I just didn’t understand what the point of them was.

 The rope’s going to have to be twice the length of the climb to be able to pull off a double-strand rappel without rapping off the ends of your rope.

 You might think that it wouldn’t even be possible to make that mistake, but I assure you, it really is.
-People who double-strand rappel when they can’t see the ends of the rope on the floor are just asking for it.
+It usually happens in a scenario where you’re double strand rappeling when can’t see the ends of the rope on the floor.

 Since it’ll pretty much be guaranteed to happen eventually if you make a habit out of rappelling blind, many climbers tie stopper knots in the ends of the rope.

 You can’t rely on this alone.
 It’s so easy to forget, and besides, you’d still end up awkwardly stuck if this is what saves you.
-Sure, they’re so worth having, but there’s more you can do than purely rely on stopper knots.
+Sure, they’re so worth having, but there’s more you can do than purely rely on stopper knots alone.

 The only way to be absolutely sure that you’ll be able to rappel all the way to the bottom, is to use half ropes.
 Even an absurdly long single rope isn’t a guarantee, because there’s always the chance that you used more than half of it to climb up, which means you’ll run out when you double it up to rappel back down.